 Modify the City’s street sweeping program.

 Implementing all recommended new and retrofit structural BMPs could be sufficient to trap 30.7% of annual sediment loading and 22.4% of phosphorus loading from the City of Green Lake annually.

+In addition to best practices listed above within the City of Ripon, the Gothic Mill Pond may offer an opportunity to retrofit or add technology to capture phosphorus within the Silver Creek sub-watershed, the largest sub-basin in the green lake watershed.

 Critical Stakeholders of Phosphorus Loading Reduction